 How can I pay for my goods?

-Tannin Aquatics accepts VISA, Mastercard, DIscover, American Express, and Paypal.
+Tannin Aquatics accepts VISA, Mastercard, DIscover, American Express, Apple Pay, and Paypal.

 Is your site safe?

 You betcha!
 Nothing to be worried about!
 We have bunches of super high tech encryption thingamajigs in place so that your payment is secure and your details remain 'secret squirrel'.
 For you techno nerds out there – we us the Secure Sockets Layer protocol (SSL) with an encryption key length of 128-bits (the highest level commercially available).

 I love your products!
 How do I order stuff from you guys?

 Just go to tanninaquatics.com (hint: you’re already here) and click on a products you like and add to your cart.
 Then just follow the easy checkout process and soon you’ll be “getting your tint on!” (welcome to the family).

 How do I make changes to my order?